Superannuation

 Former employees

-Your super accounts
+Managing your super accounts

-If you have multiple super accounts, or are unsure how many super accounts you have, you can check your accounts and find any lost super through your myGov account when it is linked to the Australian Tax Office.
+If you have multiple super accounts, or are unsure how many super accounts you have, you can check your accounts and find any lost super through your myGov account when it is linked to the Australian Taxation Office.

 Before consolidating your super accounts, first consider the potential impacts of consolidation and other factors including: